pace-of-mind/music-chips.com/_chips/music-production-equipment-on-budget.md

 ## DAW
 There are good cheap or even free digital audio workstations.
-Consider [Cakewalk](https://www.bandlab.com/products/cakewalk) if you are on PC, or [GarageBand](https://www.apple.com/mac/garageband/) on Mac.
+Consider [Cakewalk](https://www.bandlab.com/products/cakewalk) if you are on PC or [GarageBand](https://www.apple.com/mac/garageband/) on Mac.
 Discounted license for [Reaper](https://www.reaper.fm/) costs as low as $60 and has a 60-days trial.

 >For the song above, I would suggest going with GarageBand because it comes with a good set of sounds, plus it can generate a good-sounding drum track.